-When the British arrived during the 1800’s, the breed made its way to England and then on to the United States.
-Always intended as a lap dog and affectionate companion, this is one of the most popular dogs today.
+When the British arrived during the 1800s, the Shih Tzu made its way to England and then on to the United States.
+Always intended as a lap dog and affectionate companion, the purebred Shih Tzu is one of the most popular dogs today.

 Appearance and Grooming

 The breed has a strong personality with numerous positive traits including affection, loyalty, and extroversion.
-Though he has an aristocratic demeanor with a bit of a stubborn streak the Shih Tzu doesn't tend to get into much trouble, and even when he doesn't obey very quickly.
+Though he has an aristocratic demeanor with a bit of a stubborn streak, the Shih Tzu doesn't tend to get into much trouble, and even when he doesn't obey very quickly.

 Family and Companionship

 The Shih Tzu is happy with short walks daily as it is not extremely active.
-It enjoys play sessions indoor with its favorite toys or running to the door to greet visitors.
+It enjoys play sessions indoors with its favorite toys or running to the door to greet visitors.
 It can also enjoy play sessions in the backyard.
 Pay careful attention to hot temperatures as it is sensitive and needs to be protected against heat.